-Economic anthropology, tourism, globalization, agricultural production and commodity chains, sustainable consumption, Latin America, Maya culture and identity
+Economic anthropology, international development, alternative food networks, ethical consumption and fair trade, agricultural production and commodity chains, coffee, Latin America, Maya culture and identity

-My past research critically examined the nature of producer and consumer relations in certified commodity networks and questioned the promise that fair trade and other consumption based development initiatives hold for agricultural smallholders in developing countries.
+My past research explored the nature of producer and consumer relations in certified commodity networks and questioned the promise that fair trade and other consumption based development initiatives hold for agricultural smallholders in developing countries.
 Fair trade is a form of alternative trade that seeks to improve the position of disempowered small-scale producers through trade as a means of development.
 The movement, which promotes labeling, certification, and consumer action, rejects the narrow view of third world producers as victims and instead emphasizes the role that northern consumption can play in their economic empowerment and well-being.
 My book, Coffee and Community: Maya Farmers and Fair Trade Markets (University Press of Colorado, 2011), makes a critical contribution to economic anthropology by providing important insights into how exchange is vested in social relations and inequities in a globalizing world.
-It represents both the culmination of my long-term research on the impact of certified coffee market participation on Tz’utujil Maya cooperative members in Guatemala and the inspiration for my current research on the Fair Trade Towns USA movement.

 - ANT 101: Introduction to Anthropology